ANTI-BIAS EARLY EDUCATION

 Little Sprouts has engaged in a practice of Anti-Bias Early Education since opening our doors in 1982.
 As outlined by the National Association for the Education of Young Children (NAEYC), Anti-Bias Early Education is a philosophical and tactical approach to creating equitable, open, and nurturing spaces for all children and adults to learn, thrive, and grow.

 Anti-Bias in Action

 In order to create authentic, equitable and inclusive spaces, Little Sprouts continues to evaluate and evolve our policies, procedures, and approaches to help ensure that we model anti-racist behavior for our children and communities.

 We offer regular - and fully - funded access to trainings, classes, materials, and resources for our educators and leaders to further explore and absorb anti-bias and anti-racism in early education.

 All members of our community sign a zero tolerance bullying contract upon enrollment or employment.
 Optimal learning environments must always include welcoming, safe places for people to be seen, heard, and appreciated.

 A critical piece of Anti-Bias Early Education is inviting families and children to share the cultural traditions and holidays practiced at home with our school community – by both celebrating them and educating about them.

 Anti-Bias, Birthdays & Holidays

-While as a school we do not prioritize, normalize, or practice any birthdays or holidays, all families and children are welcome to share and suggest creative ways to teach others about what they celebrate and how they identify.
+While at our schools, we do not prioritize or normalize any given holiday over another, we welcome families and children to share and suggest creative ways to teach others about what they celebrate and how they identify.

 More on Anti-Bias Early Education